Books & Music

 And lead us not into temptation,

-The beginning of the first phrase acknowledges the place of the heavenly Father, which is in heaven.
-The pronoun “our” is used to demonstrate that the heavenly father has many children in his family.
-Christians reared in a fatherless home can find a new father relationship that is spiritual and pure.
+The beginning of the prayer acknowledges the place of the heavenly Father, which is in heaven.
+The pronoun “our” is used to acknowledge that we are one of his children and as believers we are all in his family.
+God is a father to all of us and to the fatherless can fill the void and create a new father/child relationship that is spiritual and pure.

-The second part of line one, sets the tone to honor the heavenly Father.
+The second part of line one, seeks to show how we are to honor the heavenly Father.
 Webster’s New World Dictionary notes that the word “hallow” means “to make or regard as holy.”
-We have to approach
+We are to appear before

-our heavenly Father with honor, praise and worship, because of the great sacrifice that was made for us.
+our heavenly Father with honor and giving him praise thanking him for the great sacrifice that was made for each of us.

-The next two phrases “your kingdom come, your will be done” convey that Christians are responsible for the kingdom to be displayed on earth by way of the Holy Spirit, through the powerful personality and the application of the word of God working in the daily life of the Christian.
-Through our Christian walk, we release the power and personality of the Holy Spirit and the spreading of the gospel, to serve this lost and dying world.
+The next two phrases “thy kingdom come, thy will be done” convey that Christians are responsible to walk in the way God has instructed us to so that the world may see God working in the daily life of the Christian.
+Through our Christian walk, we are the shining light spreading the gospel, to save this lost and dying world.

-The phrase “Give us this day our daily bread suggests that we as Christians are totally dependent on our heavenly Father for our spiritual and physical needs.
-Our heavenly Father is our only source!
+The phrase “Give us this day our daily bread declares that we as Christians acknowledge our dependence on our heavenly Father for our spiritual and physical needs.
+Our heavenly Father is the source of everything!

-If we consistently and diligently follow our heavenly Father, by building on a relationship, praying and meditating on his word, the father will lead us to all truth.
-Truth is in the opposite direction of the evil one.
+If we consistently and diligently follow our heavenly Father, by strengthening our relationship with prayer and meditation on his word, the father will lead us, protect and guide us away from evil.